 A recent submission to PostSecret, a site where people anonymously tell their secrets, reminded me of this.
 In it a lesbian confesses that she hates cats.
 Because of the stereotype that women love cats, the “cat lady” stigma may be lifted in lesbian communities.
 This lesbian, however, doesn’t feel freed by the lifting of this rule, but instead burdened by its opposite: everyone has to like cats.
 So she feels compelled to lie and say that she’s allergic.

-Related, see our post on a confession, from another lesbian, about suppressing the fact that she’s really quite girly.Lisa Wade is a professor of sociology at Occidental College.
+Related, see our post on a confession, from another lesbian, about suppressing the fact that she’s really quite girly.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.